 The old generation also wears a white colored 'Thorth' (Towel) on their shoulder.
 To clean or wipe hand and face, they use it.
 The youth also adopts this style, but its use is limited among the under-educated ones.
 Outside Kerala, we recognize Malayalees immediately just on this 'towel display' by them.

 The aged people (both men & women) prefer white dresses.
-Some never wear a color dress.
+Some never wear a colorful dress.
 Mundu and Shirt of white color are their favorite choice.
 Similarly, women prefer 'Vashti' ( a kind of white mundu/saree) and blouse with the same color

 As is elsewhere in the world, the more fashion and trends are in the female dress category.
 For comfort and convenience, most of the Malayali females aged below 40 opt Churidar and above 40 opt Sari.